 Beaver Dam State Park Overview

-Located near the Utah border, Beaver Dam State Park consists of over 5,500 acres displaying a natural, primitive and rustic beauty that offers a peaceful environment to any outdoor enthusiast of hiking, camping, or fishing.
-Surrounded by undeveloped lands with deep canyons, flowing streams that lead to waterfalls, an outcropping of volcanic rocks (which are mostly white tuff and reddish-pink rhyolite), and forests.
+Located near the Utah border, Beaver Dam State Park is surrounded by undeveloped lands with deep canyons, flowing streams that lead to waterfalls, an outcropping of volcanic rocks (which are mostly white tuff and reddish-pink rhyolite), and forests.

 Beaver Dam is one of the most remote state parks in Nevada.
 Its remoteness makes it a great place to disconnect and connect with nature that is accented by streams and waterfalls, pinyon, juniper, ponderosa forests, and dramatic outcrops of volcanic and sedimentary rocks, the park is a designated Watchable Wildlife Area.

-Visitors can also view the remains of a pioneer settlement, Hamblin Ranch, which is named for a group of these settlers, the Hamblin family, built a small house, blacksmith shop and one-room school house in the area.
+Visitors can also view the remains of a pioneer settlement, Hamblin Ranch, which is named for a group of these settlers, the Hamblin family, who built a small house, blacksmith shop, and one-room schoolhouse in the area.
 Portions of this original ranch can still be seen in the northern portion of the park near the confluence of the Headwaters Wash and the Pine Park Wash.

 Beaver Dam State Park History